mudkipdev/beta-wiki/technical/noise.md

     return total;
 ```

+## Simplex Noise
+Minecraft utilizes Simplex Noise for its Biome values (Temperature & Humidity).
+As with Perlin noise, [more can be found about this algorithm on Wikipedia](https://en.wikipedia.org/wiki/Simplex_noise).

 ## Further reading
-From here on out, you can go ahead and read about how the rest of the world generation is done.
+From here on out, one can read about how the rest of the world generation is done.
 Check out the page for the [World Generator](../worlds/generation).